Ring Of Kerry County Kerry, Ireland Travel Guide

 Curry houses for a tasty alternative.

-Some larger towns offer additional global flavors.
+Some larger towns offer additional tastes from around the world.

 Dairy is prominent, but alternatives are becoming more common in cafes and larger restaurants.